Satisfy Your Sweet Tooth the Healthy Way

 Look for Cocoa

 The higher the percentage of cocoa in the dark chocolate, the greater the potential health benefits.
 Seventy percent or more of cocoa is preferred.
-Look for cacao as the first ingredient instead of sugar.
+Look for cocoa as the first ingredient instead of sugar.

 Skip the Milk

 Also, milk may interfere with the absorption of the flavonoids in dark chocolate, so you should avoid pairing them together.

 Follow the recipes below for a healthy dose of dark chocolate!

 - 1-2 oz. melted dark chocolate

 In a blender, combine ingredients and blend until smooth.
 Add more almond milk or water if necessary to reach desired consistency.
 Serve immediately.

 - 2 cups sliced frozen bananas (freeze for 1/2 hour until firm)